mlcamilli/mlcamilli.github.com/content/locking-down-your-ssh.md

 Tags: devops, ssh
 Slug: locking-down-your-ssh
 Author: Matt Camilli
+Description:So SSH is great, I use it just about everyday.
+I ssh into my linode as root like a baus and use password authentication because no one is gonna guess my password which is my last name twice, right?

 So SSH is great, I use it just about everyday.
 I ssh into my linode as root like a baus and use password authentication because no one is gonna guess my password which is my